NxPKG/khulnasoft-docs/content/dns/additional-options/reverse-zones.md

     {{</details>}}

-3. Add the two Cloudflare nameservers provided for the zone at your Regional Internet Registry (RIR).
+3. Add the two Khulnasoft nameservers provided for the zone at your Regional Internet Registry (RIR).

 After this process, your reverse zone will be activated and you can perform reverse DNS lookups.